derto42/FlowBuddy/README.md

    <p>
-      <b>FlowBuddy is an user-friendly shortcut management application.
+      <b>FlowBuddy is a user-friendly shortcut management application.
 It provides an intuitive overlay to create, edit and delete shortcuts to enhance your workflows and productivity.</b>
    </p>
     <p>
       <b>Table of Contents</b>